What Are Malignant Soft Tissue Tumors?

 Malignant soft tissue tumors are called soft tissue sarcomas.
 They are rare and account for less than 1% of all cancers.
 Management is complicated and often involves doctors from multiple specialties.
 A combination of surgery, radiation, and chemotherapy is often used to get the highest likelihood of cure.
 Surgeons at GDO are regional experts in the surgical management of soft tissue sarcoma.
 Experience is important to ensure optimal outcomes.
 GDO surgeons perform the highest volume of sarcoma surgery in the DFW area.
 Quality outcomes with functional limbs are the expectation.

 There are many subtypes of sarcoma including liposarcoma, fibrosarcoma, synovial sarcoma, rhabdomyosarcoma, malignant fibrous histiocytoma, and pleomorphic sarcoma.

-Usually sarcomas require surgical removal and radiation for local control.
+Usually, sarcomas require surgical removal and radiation for local control.
 Chemotherapy is often offered as an adjuvant treatment depending on the exact type of tumor.
-A team of specialists including a surgeon, medical oncologist, and radiation oncologist are involved in the treatment process.
-A low grade sarcoma may only require surgical excision and observation.
+A team of specialists including a surgeon, medical oncologist, and radiation oncologist is involved in the treatment process.
+A low-grade sarcoma may only require surgical excision and observation.